opattison/olivermakes/_posts/2017-02-01-fluid-typography.md

   - src: 2017-02-07-wikipedia-type.png
     alt: 'A long line length demonstrated on a Wikipedia page.'
     caption: 'More than 200 characters per line on a fluid column of text on Wikipedia.'
-  - src: 2017-02-07-jeanandoliver-type.png
-    alt: 'Typographic sample from Jean and Oliver'
-    caption: 'Body text underneath a photo grid from [Jean and Oliver](https://jeanandoliver.space/)'
   - src: 2017-02-07-wintershead-type.png
     alt: 'Typographic sample from Wintershead'
     caption: 'Responsive body text from the [Wintershead](https://wintershead.olivermak.es/) site.'
 ---

-Responsive web design can be thought of as a collection of techniques, but more crucially, it is a philosophy for approaching design.
+Responsive web design is often treated as a collection of techniques, but more fundamentally, it is a philosophy of design.
 The philosophy of responsiveness is concerned with looseness, flexibility, and fluidity.
 A design should fit multiple contexts since on the web we can never know what the context will be.
-I am often focused on the principle of fluidity, since an element can become *too* fluid.
+But an element can actually become too fluid.
 Constraints on fluidity are needed when the approach would otherwise result in formlessness and a lack of boundaries and structure.
 How do we create a shape and structure for fluidity in a responsive environment?

-Trent Walton’s [“Fluid Type”](http://trentwalton.com/2012/06/19/fluid-type/) was a massively influential resource for me in the earlier days of responsive web design. [^1] This was 2012, when Ethan Marcotte’s [seminal article (2010)](http://alistapart.com/article/responsive-web-design) and [subsequent seminal book (2011)](https://abookapart.com/products/responsive-web-design) were fresh and few good implementations existed.
+Trent Walton’s [“Fluid Type”](http://trentwalton.com/2012/06/19/fluid-type/) was an inspirational resource for me in the earlier days of responsive web design. [^1] This was 2012, when Ethan Marcotte’s [seminal article (2010)](http://alistapart.com/article/responsive-web-design) and [subsequent book (2011)](https://abookapart.com/products/responsive-web-design) were fresh and few good implementations existed.
 Most websites were “desktop-only” (not properly fluid or even legible on devices with viewports below around 1000 pixels wide), and a smaller portion had alternative “mobile” variants that were served based on user agent strings. [^2]

 After Walton’s “Fluid Type”, the first considerations in all of my future projects would be balanced proportions and legible line lengths at every possible screen size.